 Employees are serving students and the community remotely during this time.
 Please check back for updates on this website for access to services available online, by email, or phone.

-- 100% online instruction for ALL classes for spring quarter.
+- 100% online instruction for ALL classes (with some exceptions) for summer quarter.

 All college updates, resources, and information about COVID-19 is available at edcc.edu/coronavirus.
 Thank you for your flexibility and understanding.